strawberry-jam-cabal/gpt-mtg/README.md

 ## Creating Cards
 Follow the instructions in <a href="https://github.com/minimaxir/mtg-card-creator-api">this</a> repository to get setup.
-Once you have all of the necessary tools to generate magic cards then...
+Once you have all of the necessary tools to generate magic cards then:
+1. Run the model to generate an encoding which should be parsable by mtgencode
+2. Use mtgencode to create a human readible version of the card `./decode.py -v ~/mtg-rnn/cards.txt cards.pretty.txt -d`
+3. Use mtgencode to create a magic set editor set file`decode.py -e rfields -mse encoded.txt MSE/card`

 # Contributing
 To contribute to this repository please:
 1. `cp dev/hooks/pre-commit .git/hooks` and `chmod +x .git/hooks/pre-commit`

+## TODO:
+- Update the readme to reflect the decision to use mtgencode instead of my home built solution
+- figure out how to get allsets.json and parse it using mtgencode
+- figure out how to use decode to mse to get mse parseable cards
+- Figure out how to use mse to generate new cards.